Nasim043/go-realm/app/database/page.md

 - _What are different **normal forms** (1NF, 2NF, 3NF, BCNF)?_
 - _Why is normalization important?_
 - _Provide examples of normalized vs non-normalized tables._

+- What is the difference between SQL and NoSQL databases?